 Store dog food in airtight containers, keep them elevated, and ensure the storage area remains cool and dry.

-• Use original packaging inside airtight containers for freshness
+Use original packaging inside airtight containers for freshness.
+Or better yet, switch to a kibble like

 Routine Cleaning Practices